metadata toggle

 Horse:

-The use of the product at the recommended dose may lead to transient ataxia and/or excitement.
+The use of the veterinary medicinal product at the recommended dose may lead to transient ataxia and/or excitement.
 Therefore, to prevent injuries, in the patient and people when treating horses, the location for the treatment should be chosen carefully.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals